ctrung/refcard/java-module-system.md

 **PS** : This only concerns old unencapsulated API before Java 9.
 New encapsulated API access are forbidden by default, whether on not on JDK 9~17.

-To allow illegal accesses (and break encapsulation !), use : `java --add-opens java.base/java.lang=ALL-UNNAMED` (ALL-UNAMED represents the classpath).
+To allow illegal accesses (and break encapsulation !), use : `java --add-opens java.base/java.lang=ALL-UNNAMED` (ALL-UNNAMED represents the classpath).

 ## Compilation